pagkly/Zed/Investopedia3/Parity Price Definition.md

 [Parity](https://www.investopedia.com/terms/p/parity.asp) is a term used to describe when two things are equivalent to one another.
 It can thus refer to two securities having equal value, such as a [convertible bond](https://www.investopedia.com/terms/c/convertiblebond.asp) and the value of the stock if the bondholder chooses to convert into common stock.

-In addition to using parity price for a [convertible security](https://www.investopedia.com/terms/c/convertible-security.asp), investors can use it to make investment decisions about commodities and currencies.
-Parity price can help determine the value of stock options, as parity is defined as the price at which an option is trading at its [intrinsic value](https://www.investopedia.com/terms/i/intrinsicvalue.asp).
+In addition to using parity price for a [[convertible security]](https://www.investopedia.com/terms/c/convertible-security.asp), investors can use it to make investment decisions about commodities and currencies.
+Parity price can help determine the value of stock options, as parity is defined as the price at which an option is trading at its [[intrinsic value]](https://www.investopedia.com/terms/i/intrinsicvalue.asp).
 The concept of parity is also used to compare the value of two currencies.

 ## Parity Price: Factoring in Commodities

-For agricultural commodities, the parity price is the [purchasing power](https://www.investopedia.com/terms/p/purchasingpower.asp) of a particular commodity relative to a farmer's expenses, such as wages, loan interest, and equipment.
-The Agricultural Adjustment Act of 1938 states that the parity price is the average price received by farmers for agricultural [commodities](https://www.investopedia.com/terms/c/commodity.asp) during the previous 10 years, and if the parity price for a commodity is below the current market price, the government may provide price support through direct purchases.
+For agricultural commodities, the parity price is the [[purchasing power]](https://www.investopedia.com/terms/p/purchasingpower.asp) of a particular commodity relative to a farmer's expenses, such as wages, loan interest, and equipment.
+The Agricultural Adjustment Act of 1938 states that the parity price is the average price received by farmers for agricultural [[commodities]](https://www.investopedia.com/terms/c/commodity.asp) during the previous 10 years, and if the parity price for a commodity is below the current market price, the government may provide price support through direct purchases.

 ### Parity in Purchasing Power